-Feedback and complaints can be provided in writing using any of the contact methods outlined in clause 5 of this Agency Information Guide, or in accordance with Complaint Handling Policy by completing the online form on Council's website.
+Feedback and complaints can be provided in writing using any of the contact methods outlined in clause 5 of this Agency Information Guide, or in accordance with Council's Complaint Handling Policy by completing the online form on Council's website.

-How to Access Council Information
+Section 4 How to Access Council Information

 Council is committed to the principle of open and transparent government as these are crucial for effective democracy.
 Our General Manager supports the notion of shared data and that it can benefit both government and the community it serves, ultimately improving government, empowering citizens, creating opportunities and solving problems.
-Committed to creating a leadership culture that promotes openness and responsible stewardship of information, our General Manager places great emphasis on Council sharing information pursuant the Government Information (Public Access) Act 2009 (NSW) (GIPA Act) and uphold the rights of individuals.
+Committed to creating a leadership culture that promotes openness and responsible stewardship of information, our General Manager places great emphasis on Council sharing information pursuant the GIPA Act and uphold the rights of individuals.